SavvyWombat/color-php/README.md

 When you call the `hue` method directly on an `Hsl` object, it will create a new copy of the model with the updated hue value.

-When you call the `hue` method on any other color object, it will first convert to `Hsl` (via an `Rgb` object), update the hue value, and convert back to an object of the original type.
+When you call the `hue` method on any other color type, it will first convert to `Hsl` (via an `Rgb` object), update the hue value, and convert back to an object of the original type.

 In this way, it is possible to adjust the hue of an RGB color, or vary the amount of green in an HSL color.